arush0077/devops-learning/README.md

 - queries
 - Prometheus query page on 9090
 - Prometheus config files
+- loki setup
+- promtail for loki
+- loki logs collection and config
+- loki ready api
+- loki metrics
+- loki connection as data source
+- loki logs view as table

+### Hands on

+- Hands on atsks from the Document of learning.

+---

+## 10. Gitlab

+### 📘 Topics

+- GitLab Understanding
+- Pipelines
+- Runner
+- YAML
+- Visualization

 ---
 Completed till here only -- = --